Badieh/Udacity-US-Bikeshare-Data-project/README.md

   • Chicago
   • New York City
   • Washington

-⁃I wrote code to import the data and answer interesting questions about it by computing descriptive statistics ⁃I also wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.
+⁃I wrote code to import the data and answer interesting questions about it by computing descriptive statistics.

+⁃I also wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.